Rates, Payments & Policies

-Lastly, accepting insurance would require me to see more patients than I have the capacity to support.
+Right now, accepting insurance would require me to see more patients than I have the capacity to support ethically.
 Paying me directly allows me to focus on providing the best care I can without burning out.
+This may change in the future, however.

-If you’d like to independently pursue reimbursement for our sessions with your insurer, my billing service automatically generates and emails you a detailed invoice (including CPT and, where applicable, ICD codes) after every session which is sufficient for insurance plans with out-of-network benefits.
+In the meantime, if you’d like to independently pursue reimbursement for our sessions with your insurer, my billing service automatically generates and emails you a detailed invoice (including CPT and, where applicable, ICD codes) after every session which is sufficient for insurance plans with out-of-network benefits for acupuncture.

 • I center consent and offer choice in all my sessions.